Part V

 The Tyranny of the Template

-Forcing your experience into a “Follicular Phase” template when you are actually in a trauma-response freeze is a form of self-betrayal.
+Forcing your experience into a “follicular phase” template when you are actually in a trauma-response freeze is a form of self-betrayal.

 It breeds shame.
 It disconnects you from the Insula—the Inner Sensor sometimes mythically named the Oracle’s Chamber.

-1. Disable Predictions: Turn off the notifications that tell you what to expect.
+Turn off the notifications that tell you what to expect.
+Keep a simple journal instead.

-3. Pattern Recognition: Over months, look for your own motifs.
+Then, over months, look for your own motifs.
 Maybe your “Winter” comes when the moon is full.
+Maybe your “Summer” is only three days long.
+This is your personal map.

 Interactions: When the Map Changes